How to Check for Air Leaks

 To stop air leaks, give your windows a thorough inspection:

 - Give a little shake.
 If they rattle, frames are not secure, so heat and air conditioning can leak out and rain can seep in.
 Some caulk and a few nails into surrounding framing will fix this.

 - Look deep.
-If you can see the outside from around—not through—the window, you’ve got gaps.
-Stop air leaks by caulking and weather stripping around frames.
+If you can see the outside from around — not just through — the window, you’ve got gaps.
+Seal air leaks by caulking and weather stripping around frames.

 - Inspect window panes for cracks.